Project Archivist Opportunity

 - Knowledge of the geography and history of Jordan and the Middle East is helpful but not required

-- Knowledge of Arabic language helpful but not required
+- Knowledge of Arabic language is helpful but not required

-Please send a current CV, a list of three referees, and cover letter addressed to Dr. Barbara A. Porter, ACOR Director, to firstname.lastname@example.org.
+Please send a current CV, a list of three references, and cover letter addressed to Dr. Barbara A. Porter, ACOR Director, to firstname.lastname@example.org.
 Applications are due by October 15, 2018.